-Can high dose intravenous Vitamin C help prevent Coronavirus?
+Can high dose intravenous Vitamin C help build immunity?

 - Vitamin C supports your immune system.

-- Vitamin C helps to kill the virus, prevents viral replication and reduces the symptoms of infection.
+- Vitamin C can help to fight viral infections, prevent viral replication and reduce the symptoms of infections.

-- It is not an either-or choice.
-Vitamin C can be used right along with medicines when they are indicated.
+- Vitamin C can be used right alongside other medicines when they are indicated.